Research

 Job Market Paper

-Default, Inflation Expectations, and the Currency Denomination in Sovereign Bonds
+Default, Inflation Expectations, and the Currency Denomination of Sovereign Bonds, CWPE 2438, latest version (November 18 2024)

 Publications